taln-ls2n/taln-ls2n.github.io/_posts/2023-02-02-phd_defense_martin_laville.markdown

 layout: post
 ---

-Martin Laville successfully defended his Ph.D. thesis on January 5, 2023.
+Martin Laville successfully defended his Ph.D. thesis on February 1, 2023.

 His work concerned the evaluation in the extraction of bilingual lexicons from comparable corpora.